 Seeds start by soaking in a hydrogen peroxide solution.
 I fill the small coin baggies with seeds full with the solution and squeeze any air out of the baggies.
 I then put the baggies in a small container and fill it to the top with the same solution so that the baggies are floating in it.
 I have found this to keep them from losing the solution while sprouting.
 I leave them in the fridge soaking until most of the cross has sprouted.
 I then plant te whole cross.
 They seem to sprout better in the fridge than out of it.

-After seeds have soaked and sprouted in the hydrogen peroxide solution while in the fridge, they are planted in storage tubs that have holes drilled in the bottom.
+After seeds have soaked and sprouted in the hydrogen peroxide solution (12 tbsp peroxide per gallon of distilled water) while in the fridge, they are planted in storage tubs that have holes drilled in the bottom.
 They are also covered with plastic wrap.